 Nordkapp in the Norwegian Finmark region which, at 71°10′21″N, is promoted to be the most northern point you can reach on the European Mainland, but actually the most northern point is Knivskjellodden which stretches a further 1.4km north but to reach that it is a long hike on foot.

-As a professional photographer (including Real Estate, Travel, Portraiture, Transport, and Product photography), it is a wonderful opportunity to visit, experience, and photograph to iconic journey through Lappland to Nordkapp.
+As a professional photographer (including Real Estate, Portraiture, Transport, and Product photography), it is a wonderful opportunity to visit, experience, and photograph the iconic journey through Lappland to Nordkapp.

 Like most iconic destinations, it is as much about the journey, and driving to Nordkapp is certainly one of the most majestic drives in Europe.